cloudnativegeo/cloudnativegeo.org/content/join.md

 | :-------- | :------- | -------: |
 | Educational institutions | Individual memberships for 2 faculty and up to 8 students, tabletop at CNG annual event | $500 |
 | Commercial enterprises | Individual memberships for 8 staff, logo on website, 1 blog post, ad in two newsletters, speaking opportunity at one event, joint webinar, and a booth at CNG annual event. | $5,000 |

+Membership fees are effectively donations to [Radiant Earth's](https://radiant.earth/) general fund.
+If you would like to support our work without becoming a CNG member, you can [donate to Radiant Earth](https://radiant.earth/donate/) and mention CNG in your donation comment.

 ### Membership Sign up